eniac/Reef/README.md

 [![CircleCI](https://circleci.com/gh/elefthei/rezk.svg?style=svg&circle-token=88c4900395a0fc7ac7d9d63b3186d31c9d840ef2)](https://app.circleci.com/pipelines/github/elefthei/rezk?branch=main&circle-token=88c4900395a0fc7ac7d9d63b3186d31c9d840ef2)

 # Reef

-## Authors
-- Lef Ioannidis `elefthei at seas.upenn.edu`
-- Eli Margolin `ecmargo at seas.upenn.edu`
-- Jess Woods `jkwoods at seas.upenn.edu`

-## Description

-A system for generating zero-knowledge proofs that a committed document matches or does not match a regular expression
+This is an implementation of Reef, a system for generating zero-knowledge proofs that a committed document matches or does not match a regular expression.
+The details of Reef are described in our paper: [Reef: Fast Succinct Non-Interactive Zero-Knowledge Regex Proofs](https://eprint.iacr.org/2023/1886).

 ## Compile